Higgs boson, renormalization group, and naturalness in cosmology: RG improvement

-On the other hand, the RG improvement of the effective action (\ref{RGeffpot})-(\ref{phirenorm1}) implies that this action coincides with the tree-level action for a new field $\phi=Z(t)\varphi$ with running couplings as functions of $t=\ln(\varphi/\mu)$ (the running of $Z(t)$ is slow and affects only the multi-loop RG improvement).
-Then, in view of (\ref{RGeffpot})-(\ref{RGeffPlanck}) the RG improved potential takes at the inflation stage the form of the one-loop potential (\ref{hatVbigphi}) for the field $\phi$ with a particular choice of the normalization point $\mu=\phi_{\rm end}$ and all the couplings replaced by their running values taken at $t_{\rm end}$.
-Therefore, the formalism of \cite{we} can be directly applied to find the CMB parameters of the model, which now turn out to be determined by the running anomalous scaling ${\mbox{\boldmath $A_I$}}(t)$ taken at $t_{\rm end}$ .
+On the other hand, the RG improvement of the effective action (\ref{RGeffpot})--(\ref{phirenorm1}) implies that this action coincides with the tree-level action for a new field $\tilde{\varphi}=Z(t)\varphi$ with running couplings as functions of $t=\ln(\varphi/\mu)$ (the running of $Z(t)$ is slow and affects only the multi-loop RG improvement).
+Then, in view of (\ref{RGeffpot})--(\ref{RGeffPlanck}), at the inflationary stage the RG improved potential takes the form of the one-loop potential (\ref{hatVbigphi}) for the field $\varphi$ with a particular choice of the normalization point $\mu=\varphi_{\rm end}$ and all the couplings replaced by their running values taken at $t_{\rm end}$.
+Therefore, the formalism of \cite{we} can be directly applied to find the parameters of the model relevant for the CMB data, which now turn out to be determined by the running anomalous scaling ${\mbox{\boldmath $A_I$}}(t)$ taken at $t_{\rm end}$ .

-In contrast to the inflationary stage, the post-inflationary running is very large and requires numerical simulation.
+In contrast to the inflationary stage, the post - inflationary running is very large and requires numerical simulation \cite{RGHiggs}.
+One of the reasons for this is that the assumption of an almost constant $\varphi$ background is broken at this stage.
 We fix the $t=0$ initial conditions for the RG equations (\ref{renorm0}) at the top quark scale $M_t =171$ GeV.
 For the constants $g,g'$ and $g_s$, they read \cite{particle}

 where $g^2(0)$ and $g'^2(0)$ are obtained by a simple one-loop RG flow from the conventional values of $\alpha(M_Z)\equiv g^2/4\pi=0.0338$, $\alpha'(M_Z)\equiv g'^2/4\pi=0.0102$ at $M_Z$-scale, and the value $g_s^2(0)$ at $M_t$ is generated by the numerical program of \cite{QCDfromZtotop}.
 The analytical algorithm of transition between different scales for $g_s^2$ was presented in \cite{DV}.
-For the Higgs self-interaction constant $\lambda$ and for the Yukawa top quark interaction constant $y_t$ the initial conditions are determined by the pole mass matching scheme originally developed in \cite{top} and presented in the Appendix of \cite{espinosa}.
+For the Higgs self-interaction constant $\lambda$ and for the Yukawa top quark interaction constant $y_t$, the initial conditions are determined by the pole mass matching scheme originally developed in \cite{top} and presented in the Appendix of \cite{espinosa}.